-Cutback Fields on the Remittance Advice for Adjusted and Paid Claims
+Cutback Fields on the Remittance Advice for Adjusted and Paid Claims codes inform providers that an amount was deducted from the total reimbursement but may not indicate the exact amount.

 Cutback fields indicate amounts that reduce the allowed amount of the claim.
 Examples of cutbacks include other insurance, member copayment, spenddown amounts, deductibles, or patient liability amounts.
 Amounts indicated in a cutback field are subtracted from the total allowed reimbursement.